xgr-network/XGR/docs/ui/test-suite/xgr_testsuite_guide.md

 ### API check has no selectable field

 The selected step has no API extract alias.
 Select the correct timeline step or check the imported XRC-137 API extract map.
+API save checks can only use aliases saved by the underlying XRC-137.

 ### Contract read check has no selectable field